acts-project/acts/docs/tracking.md

 :::{figure} /figures/tracking/vertexing_flowchart.svg
 :width: 400px
 :align: center
-Simplified flowchart of a vertexing algorithm.
+Simplified flowchart of multi-vertex reconstruction.
 From a set of seed tracks, we first compute a rough estimate of the vertex position, i.e., the vertex seed.
 Then, we evaluate the compatibility of all tracks with the the latter.
 If a track is deemed compatible, it is assigned a weight and attached to the vertex seed.
 Next, the vertex seed and all previously found vertices that share tracks